Lord Howe Island Group , Australia

 Getting There

 Access is by light aircraft from Sydney or Brisbane.
-There is no ferry service, and the airport is small and picturesque and serves as the primary tourist entrance.
+There is no ferry service, and the airport is small and picturesque, serving as the primary tourist entrance.

 Accommodations

-Accommodation ranges from luxury resorts to self-contained apartments and guesthouses.
-All accommodation is centered on sustainability and conservation.
+Accommodation ranges from luxury resorts to self-service apartments and guesthouses.
+All accommodation focuses on sustainability and conservation.

 Activities

-- Hiking: Mount Gower hike is an 8-hour guided walk with panoramic vistas and diverse flora.
+- Hiking: Mount Gower walk is an 8-hour guided hike with stunning views and diverse flora.

 - Snorkeling and Diving: Crystal waters and vibrant aquatic life in lagoon and reef locations.